mshumilov/ccxt/wiki/exchanges/bybit.md

 <a name="watchTickers" id="watchtickers"></a>

 ### watchTickers{docsify-ignore}
-n watches a price ticker, a statistical calculation with the information calculated over the past 24 hours for all markets of a specific list
+watches a price ticker, a statistical calculation with the information calculated over the past 24 hours for all markets of a specific list

 **Kind**: instance method of [<code>bybit</code>](#bybit)
 **Returns**: <code>object</code> - a [ticker structure](https://docs.ccxt.com/#/?id=ticker-structure)